How to Paint on Canvas Tote Bags

 5. Other Materials

-In order for you to begin painting on your canvas tote bag, you will also need a cup of water.
+In order for you to begin painting on your canvas bags, you will also need a cup of water.

 - Make sure the base of the cup is larger or the same size as the top of the cup, as you do not want the cup to tip over and ruin your work.
 If you do not buy a special painting water cup and use a mug you have around the house, make sure you will use this mug only for future painting projects.